 The Broadway Melody (1929) Director: Harry Beaumont

-The film is hardly memorable except on several key points: its novelty as the first “talkie” to win the highest Academy Award, its technical cinematography achievements, and its narrative which conveys a notable underlying skepticism toward the glitz and glamor of Broadway.
+The Broadway Melody is hardly memorable today except on several key points: namely its novelty as the first “talkie” to win Best Picture, its technical cinematography, and its narrative which conveys a notable tone of underlying skepticism toward the glitz and glamor of Broadway.
 Perhaps small-town skepticism toward Broadway and Hollywood are as old as the institutions themselves.
 The Broadway Melody tells the story of two sisters who flee their town in pursuit of celebrity stardom on Broadway.
 After watching the film I was left to wonder if the characters should have simply remained in their hometown all along.

 The Broadway Melody tells the story of two poor women, the “Mahoney sisters” from a proverbial town who travel to New York to pursue their dreams on Broadway.
 Harriet or “Hank” (played by Bessie Love who delivers a terrific and fiery performance for which she was nominated for Best Actress) and Queenie Mahoney (played by Anita Page) enter the city with wide-eyes only to quickly find their dreams dashed.
 They gain minor success performing a vaudeville duet routine but Queenie becomes the favored girl of the month on Broadway, and even Hank’s fiancee Eddie (played by Charles King) falls in love with her.
 Queenie and Hank’s duet is then dashed by a young blonde woman who sabotages their audition.
 Queenie is chosen to be the central performer instead of Hank.
 Eventually Queenie is pursued by a wealthy philanthropist and theatre sponsor, until she realizes how possessive he is and she is eventually rescued by Eddie.
 She and Eddie get married, further straining the relationship between the sisters.